Kernix13/cy-pathway-readmes/c-sharp.md

 # README Headings for the C# Pathway

-> All of the following headings down to the "Miscellaneous" section are applicable to all pathways.
+> All of the following headings down to the "Miscellaneous" section are applicable to all pathways - delete thism the title above, and the hr below

+---

+## Project title

+> Project header image here + throughout README

 ## Project Overview